cassiobolba/Data-Engineering/Fundamentals of Data Engineering/3-Data Architecture.md

 * Cloud services usually provide it under the hood

 ### 3.3.3 Tight Versus Loose Coupling: Tiers, Monoliths, and Microservices
+* Tight Couple systems: most pieces depend on each other, centralized
+* Loosely couple systems: Distributed, no dependencies, easy to change

+#### 3.3.3.1 Architecturse Tiers

 # order